uswds/uswds-site/_templates/form-templates/name/guidance/when-to-use.md

-- **You need separate data elements.** Follow this template when you need to ask for a user’s name as part of your service.
+- **You need separate data elements.** Follow this pattern when you need to ask for a user’s name as part of your service.
 Only ask for a name if you need it.